Qipu1220/Face_Mask_Classification/README.md

 ## Contributing
 We welcome all contributions!
 Please:
 1. Fork the repository
-2. Create a new branch (`feature/xxx` or `fix/xxx`)
-3. Write code/tests, ensuring proper style
+2. Write code/tests, ensuring proper style
-4. Create a Pull Request with a detailed description

 ---